rnmapbox/maps/android/install.md

 # Android Installation

-## If you are using autolinking feature introduced in React-Native `0.60.0` you can skip `react-native link react-native-mapbox-gl` command and just follow first paragraph
+## If you are using autolinking feature introduced in React-Native `0.60.0` you can skip `react-native link @react-native-mapbox-gl/maps` command and just follow first paragraph

 `react-native link` should get you almost there,
 however we need to add some additional lines to `build.gradle`.